-After graduating with her Master’s, Rebecca began working in the field of traumatic brain (TBI) and spinal cord injury (SCI) as a LLP.
-Rebecca has over 19 years of experience specializing in TBI and SCI and maintains a private practice to continue serving that population.
+After graduating with her Master’s, Rebecca began working in the field of traumatic brain (TBI) and spinal cord injury (SCI) as an LLP in 2000.
+She maintains a private practice specializing in TBI and SCI.
 Rebecca earned her BCBA in 2007.
 Rebecca left her full time job in TBI and SCI in 2014 and began her journey working with the ASD population.
-Rebecca came to the Strive Center for Autism in February 2016, where she provides ABA programming for our younger children’s program.
+Rebecca came to the Strive Center for Autism in February 2016, where she provides ABA programming for our Brighton location.

 Jessica Milobar, MS, LLP, BCBA